mlesnoff/JchemoData.jl/README.md

 References:
 - Filzmoser, P., Gschwandtner, M., Todorov, V., 2012.
 Review of sparse methods in regression and classification with application to chemometrics.
 Journal of Chemometrics 26, 42–51. https://doi.org/10.1002/cem.1418

+### **reaction_bert**
+Simulated reaction data set used to explain ASCA in Bertinetto et al. 2020.
+The data consists of the yields (y1 and y2) for two products as a function of applied temperature and catalyst factors.

+References:
+- Bertinetto, C., Engel, J., Jansen, J., 2020.
+ANOVA simultaneous component analysis: A tutorial review.
+Analytica Chimica Acta: X 6, 100061. https://doi.org/10.1016/j.acax.2020.100061

 ### **srbct**
 [Data](https://hastie.su.domains/ElemStatLearn/data.html) for small round blue cell tumors (SRBCT) of childhood.
 These data, consisting of expression measurements on 2,308 genes, were obtained from glass-slide cDNA microarrays, prepared according to the standard National Human Genome Research Institute protocol.
 Each expression value is a log-ratio log(R/G).
 R is the amount of gene-specific RNA in the target sample that hybridizes to a particular (gene-specific) spot on the microarray,